rowma/rowma/README.md

 Further information about Rowma, please check our [documentation](https://rowma.github.io/documentation/en/getting-started).

+## Getting Started
+You can start your own ConnectionManager on your environment.

 ### Prerequisites
-You need to install Node.js and npm in your computer.
+You need to install Node.js and npm on your computer.

 ### Installing
 Clone this repository and install dependencies.